QUOKKA

 Setonix brachyurus

-Quokkas are endemic to Western Australia, inhabiting Rottnest and Bald Islands as well as on the mainland in parts the South West region.
+Quokkas are endemic to Western Australia, inhabiting Rottnest and Bald Islands, as well as on the mainland in parts of the South West region.
 The mainland populations have greatly contracted since the arrival of Europeans.

 FUN FACTS